 5. Sales and ‘great deals’

 Marketing and sales professionals make a living out of getting you to buy things you don’t really need.
 One common trick is to make you think you’re saving money instead of spending.
 A $100 pair of pants at 70% off sounds great, but the feeling of having ‘scored a great deal’ fades away pretty fast.
-When it joins the fifteen other pairs of pants in your closet, you’ll realize you didn’t really save $70; you spent $30.
+When it joins the fifteen other pairs of pants in your closet, you’ll realise you didn’t really save $70; you spent $30.

 Limited-time offers are another clever way to part you from your money, according to The Age.
 Almost every season, stores claim there’s never been a better time to buy a Blu-Ray player, or urge you to buy “while supplies last”.
 This creates a sense of urgency that pushes you to buy when you would normally just head home and sleep on it.